actolonen/Analysis_Lab/Growth/Media_Recipes/Recipes/defined_medium_Fjohnsonaie.md

 # SD-YE medium for growth of *Flavobacterium johnsoniae*

-Modified from SD medium recipte from Thierry Doan
+Modified from SD medium recipe by adding 0.125 g/L of yeast extract (YE)

 Composition of SD medium from [Chang and Pate, 1981](https://link.springer.com/article/10.1007/BF01571154)